Learners using Thrive

 Where scattered learning finally found a home

-The onboarding experience was brought into sharp focus.
-Rather than frontloading new hires with absolutely everything on day one, the team built out a structured week-by-week learning path.
-Learning content was spread across the first four weeks, weaving in 30- and 90-day touchpoints and keeping materials accessible long after they were first completed.
+Thrive gave Hogan Taylor a single home for all its learning and development.
+Crucially, it brought everything together in one place, removing the friction of multiple logins and making it easy for employees to see their progress clearly.
+The onboarding experience was brought into sharp focus — rather than frontloading new hires with everything on day one, the team built a structured week-by-week learning pathway across the first four weeks, weaving in 30- and 90-day touchpoints.

 From surviving to Thriving